 Most cohousing and micro community projects are built with an internal focus on the people who live within the property boundaries.
 Cruft Street Commons will function as a more inclusive kind of community that is porous and invites all neighbors in — including those outside of the program — to develop deeper relationships and better know and support each other.
 This approach is something our research indicates is not happening in many other cohousing projects.
 “It’s an act of outward-looking leadership, a leadership that is concerned not only with the well-being of the institution itself, but also with the well-being of the greater community it seeks to serve and represent,” Rip Rapson, president of the Kresge Foundation, said of this kind of cultural development in a 2016 speech.

 Strong connection between neighbors and artists at Tube Factory is already happening as Big Car staff artists are in constant communication and collaboration with nearby residents.
 Attendance at Tube Factory events is often more than 50 percent neighbors.
-And residents on the Cruft Street block participated in the selection of artists chosen for the home ownership partnership with Riley.
+And residents on the Cruft Street block participated in the selection of artists chosen for the home ownership community land trust.

 “We’ll build on these relationships as we continue to bring new residents into this block that was half vacant for many years.
 Our programmatic focus for resident artists, in the foreseeable future, will be to work with neighbors and utilize cultural strategies to bring people together and form strong social bonds,” Walker said, noting that Big Car will accomplish this by facilitating and supporting public participation in what is called “informal arts” created together with the community.
 “That’s the kind of work we do all of the time.”